phoenixding/scdiff/README.md

 		__(i)__  -k config_file
 		Specifying Number of clusters for each time.
 		__(ii)__ -i UPDATED_ex_file
-		Adding the user-defined root cell(s) to the expression file.
+		Adding the user-defined root cell(s) to the expression file and/or ignoring the time point inforamtion of cells.
-	In this case, only expression
-	information will be used.

 	```
 	cell_id	time	label	gene1	gene2	gene3
 	c1	1	type1	1.0	2.0	3.0